Let's Fix This Country

 Americans barely knew that China was taking in our trash.
 Picked up at the curb, its disappearance from daily lives was and is taken for granted.
 That most now stays behind in the United States serves to make this country face up to a responsibility which global markets have allowed us to pass off to others.
 For as long as it is left to market forces, the problems will become formidable.

-or a beer are all being recycled.
+We think that the aluminum cans we toss in the proper bin after downing a soda or a beer are all being recycled.
 Aluminum lends itself well to melting and reforming into sheets.
 But aluminum rollers, as they are called, prefer to chase after the profitable market for making auto and aircraft parts.
 However, car and plane manufacturers don’t want parts made of aluminum recycled from cans.
 That leaves soft drink producers and brewers without a sufficient domestic supply, forcing them to import tariffed aluminum sheet while America’s discarded and supposedly recycled cans go into landfills.

 Plastics are a worse case.
 Only 9% of all the plastic produced in the last 68 years has been recycled.
 They come in many different types and it is costly to extract from the waste stream the few types — plastic bottles, for example — that are worth recovering.
 This country does not have the legions of waste-pickets found in other countries.
 Americans are unwilling to take the jobs at recycling plants to sort through what is called “mixed waste” to filter out the useful material that China might once again accept.
 With no labor willing to sort, Western reprocessing companies need cleaner inputs than their Chinese counterparts, with the result that almost all is going into landfills or incinerators.
 That should be evident enough to those of you who take your trash to a town “dump” where you discard bagged food waste separately, and sort out glass, but pretty much everything else, including those soda and beer cans, goes together into a dumpster marked “single stream”.